-Looking for new places to get your brunch on in Baltimore?
-Well you’re in luck because we asked our favorite Charm City foodies to talk about their go-to spots in our latest roundup post.
+Looking for bomb new breakfast places in Charm City?
+Well you’re in luck because we asked our favorite foodies to talk about the best brunch in Baltimore.
+Keep reading for their go-to spots in our latest roundup post.
 We hope you’re ready for some serious foodporn, friends!

 There’s only one place in Baltimore whipping up Sexy Comfort Cuisine – Water for Chocolate.
 Start your meal off with the house sangria aka Dope Juice.
 Then follow in the steps of Queen Latifah who made a surprise visit in 2017 because of the barbecue shrimp and grits.
 Want even more sexy seafood?
 Dive into the Charred Octopus and Scallops atop – yup, you guessed it – more grits.
 Persuade one of your friends to get the Chipotle Maple Salmon so you can snag some of the goat cheese mac that it comes with.